ahawkins/raa-screencast/steps.md

     little easier to read. `Mail::TestMailer` is referenced multiple times in the test.
 It's not entirely clear what that is though.
     Let's use an intention revealing method to make it clear.
+  * Now that we have the use case and form complete it's time to move onto the next failing test.
+The acceptance test case is failing.
+    We have no delivery mechanism.
+In the previous steps we created the domain objects needed to implement the route handler.
+Now it's time to get this passing.
+It's time to bring in sinatra and start writing a web app.
+I like to separate this concern into separate files.
+Then we can define our class to get pass that pesky undefined method error in the acceptance test.